Reduction of the electroweak correlation in the PDF updating by using the forward-backward asymmetry of Drell-Yan process: Tests on Uncorrelated PDF Updating

+Since the $G(\Delta)$ observable, or other similar observables describing the gradient of the $A_{FB}$ distribution, takes only part of the information from the $A_{FB}(M)$ spectrum, it is expected that the reduction on the PDF uncertainty will not be as large as that using the full mass range $A_{FB}(M)$ spectrum.
+However, the small difference in the efficiency of reducing the PDF uncertainties by the above two methods would diminish when a much larger data sample is collected at the future LHC experiments.
+Moreover, using the full mass range $A_{FB}(M)$ spectrum to update the PDFs will induce a much larger bias on the measurement of $\effstw$ than using the $G(\Delta)$ observable.
+Hence, it is advantageous to employ the proposed new observable $G(\Delta)$ in the analysis of precision electroweak data.

-It should be noticed that in practice, measuring the shape information of $A^h_{FB}(M)$, such as the $G(\Delta)$ observable, would not raise any difficulty or extra work with respect to a standard experimental $A^h_{FB}$ observation at the LHC.
-On the other hand, we want to point out that the $G(\Delta)$ used in this study is just one of many possible observables.
-The principle is to remove the overall average value of $A^h_{FB}(M)$, which is statistically dominated by the $Z$-pole information, and to use only the shape information of the spectrum.
-In this study, the pseudo-data has an input $\stw$ value significantly differing from those used in the theory predictions.
-Considering the $\stw$ determination could be improved in the future with better precision, the residual correlation by using the shape information of the $A^h_{FB}(M)$ spectrum would be even smaller than the numerical results presented in this article.
+It is worth mentioning that measuring the shape information of $A_{FB}(M)$, such as $G(\Delta)$, would not require much more work after measuring the experimental observable $A_{FB}(M)$ at the LHC.
+The $G(\Delta)$ variable used in this study is just one of many possible observables.
+The principle is to remove the information of the overall average value of $A_{FB}(M)$, and use only the shape information of the spectrum.
+In this study, the pseudo-data has an input $\effstw$ value significantly different from those used in the theory predictions.
+It is expected that the experimental measurement of $\effstw$ will be further improved in the near future with higher precision, so the residual correlation associated with the shape information of the $A_{FB}(M)$ spectrum will become smaller than the numerical results presented in this article.